anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The following list provides an abstract description of the flow depicted in {{enrollfigure}}.

-* CA Cert Request: The pledge SHOULD request the full distribution of CA Certificates.
+* CA Cert Request: The pledge SHOULD request the latest relevant CA Certificates.
 This ensures that the pledge has the complete set of current CA certificates beyond the pinned-domain-cert (which may be the domain registrar certificate contained in the voucher).

-* CA Cert Response: Contains at least one CA certificate of the issuing CA.
+* CA Cert Response: Contains at least the CA certificate of the issuing CA.

 * Attribute Request: Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.
-  Nevertheless, there are cases, in which the pledge may also include additional attributes specific to the deployment domain into the certification request.
+  Nevertheless, there are cases in which the pledge may also include additional attributes specific to the deployment domain into the certification request.
 To get these attributes in advance, the attribute request SHOULD be used.

-* Attribute Response: Contains the attributes to be included in the certification request message.
+* Attribute Response: Contains the attributes to be included in the subsequent certification request.

-* Cert Request: This certification request contains the authenticated self-contained object ensuring both, proof-of-possession of the corresponding private key and proof-of-identity of the requester.
+* Cert Request: This certification request contains the authenticated self-contained object ensuring both proof of possession of the corresponding private key and proof of identity of the requester.

-* Cert Response: certification response message containing the requested certificate and potentially further information like certificates of intermediary CAs on the certification path.
+* Cert Response: The certification response message contains the requested certificate and potentially further information, like certificates of intermediary CAs on the certification path.

-* Cert Waiting: waiting indication for the pledge to retry after a given time.
+* Cert Waiting: Optional waiting indication for the pledge, which should retry after a given time.
 For this a request identifier is necessary.
-  This request identifier may be either part of the enrollment protocol or build based on the certification request.
+  This request identifier may be either part of the enrollment protocol or can derived from the certification request.

-* Cert Polling: querying the registrar, if the certificate request was already processed; can be answered either with another Cert Waiting, or a Cert Response.
+* Cert Polling: This is used to query the registrar whether the certification request meanwhile has been processed; can be answered either by another Cert Waiting, or a Cert Response.

-* Cert Confirm: confirmation message from pledge after receiving and verifying the certificate.
+* Cert Confirm: positive or negative confirmation message by the pledge after receiving and verifying the certificate.

-* PKI/Registrar Confirm: confirmation message from PKI/registrar
-  about reception of the pledge's certificate confirmation.
+* PKI/Registrar Confirm: An acknowledgment by the PKI or domain registrar on reception of the Cert Confirm.

-The generic messages described above can implemented using various protocols implementing authenticated self-contained objects, as described in {{req-sol}}.
+The generic messages described above can be implemented using various enrollment protocols supporting authenticated self-contained request objects, as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

 ### Addressing Scheme Enhancements {#addressing}

-BRSKI-AE provides enhancements to the addressing scheme defined in {{RFC8995}} to accommodate the additional handling of authenticated self-contained objects for the certification request.
-As this is supported by different enrollment protocols, they can be directly employed (see also {{exist_prot}}).
+BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995}} to accommodate the handling of authenticated self-contained objects for certification requests.
+As this is supported by various enrollment protocols, they can be directly employed (see also {{exist_prot}}).

-The addressing scheme in BRSKI for client certificate request and CA certificate distribution function during the enrollment uses the definition from EST {{RFC7030}}, here on the example on simple enroll: "/.well-known/est/simpleenroll" This approach is generalized to the following notation:
+The addressing scheme in BRSKI for client certificate request and CA certificate distribution function during the enrollment uses the definition from EST {{RFC7030}}, here on the example on simple enrollment: "/.well-known/est/simpleenroll" This approach is generalized to the following notation:
-"/.well-known/enrollment-protocol/request"
+"/.well-known/&lt;enrollment-protocol&gt;/&lt;request&gt;"
-in which enrollment-protocol may be an already existing protocol or a newly defined approach.
+in which &lt;enrollment-protocol&gt; may be an already existing protocol or a newly defined approach.
 Note that enrollment is considered here as a sequence of at least a certification request and a certification response.
 In case of existing enrollment protocols the following notation is used proving compatibility to BRSKI:

-* enrollment-protocol: references either EST {{RFC7030}} as in BRSKI or CMP, CMC, SCEP, or newly defined approaches as alternatives.
+* &lt;enrollment-protocol&gt;: references either EST {{RFC7030}} as in BRSKI or CMP, CMC, SCEP, or newly defined approaches as alternatives.
-  Note: additional endpoints (well-known URI) at the registrar may need to be defined by the utilized enrollment protocol.
+  Note: additional endpoints (well-known URIs) at the registrar may need to be defined by the utilized enrollment protocol.

-* request: depending on the utilized enrollment protocol, the request describes the required operation at the registrar side.
-Enrollment protocols are expected to define the request endpoints as done by existing protocols (see also {{exist_prot}}).
+* &lt;request&gt;: depending on the utilized enrollment protocol, the &lt;request&gt; path component describes the required operation at the registrar side.
+Enrollment protocols are expected to define their request endpoints, as done by existing protocols (see also {{exist_prot}}).

-## Domain registrar support of different enrollment options {#discovery_eo}
+## Domain registrar support of specific enrollment options {#discovery_eo}

-Well-known URIs for different endpoints on the domain registrar are already defined as part of the base BRSKI specification.
+Well-known URIs for various endpoints on the domain registrar are already defined as part of the base BRSKI specification.
 In addition, alternative enrollment endpoints may be supported at the domain registrar.
-The pledge will recognize if its preferred enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint and evaluating the HTTP response status code.
+The pledge will recognize whether its preferred enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint and evaluating the HTTP response status code.

-The following provides an illustrative example for a domain registrar supporting different options for EST as well as CMP to be used in BRSKI-AE.
-The listing contains the supported endpoints for the bootstrapping, to which the pledge may connect.
+The following figure provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
+The listing contains the supported endpoints to which the pledge may connect for bootstrapping.
 This includes the voucher handling as well as the enrollment endpoints.
-The CMP related enrollment endpoints are defined as well-known URI in CMP Updates {{I-D.ietf-lamps-cmp-updates}}
+The CMP related enrollment endpoints are defined as well-known URIs in CMP Updates {{I-D.ietf-lamps-cmp-updates}}
 and the Lightweight CMP profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.